Everest High Passes

 - Read more reasons to book with Bookmundiless

-PaymentFor any tour departures within 28 March 2021, full payment is required.
-For tours that depart later than 28 March 2021, a deposit is required to confirm this tour, and the remaining balance will be charged 69 days before trip departure.
+PaymentFor any tour departures within 29 May 2024, full payment is required.
+For tours that depart later than 29 May 2024, a deposit of 318 USD is required to confirm the tour, and the remaining balance will be charged 71 days before trip departure.

-Travel InsuranceEverest High Passes tour requires that you have adequate and valid travel insurance covering medical and personal accidents, including repatriation costs and emergency evacuation.
-We recommend using World Nomads' travel insurance.
+Travel InsuranceEverest High Passes in Comfort tour requires that you have adequate and valid travel insurance covering medical and personal accidents, including repatriation costs and emergency evacuation.
+World Nomads offers travel insurance for independent travelers and intrepid families.

-VisaFor this Everest High Passes tour getting the required visa(s) is the responsibility for each individual traveller, as visa requirements vary depending on your nationality.
-We recommend to check with your local embassies representing the countries that you are travelling to, as part of this itinerary.
+VisaFor this Everest High Passes in Comfort tour getting the required visa(s) is the responsibility for each individual traveller, as visa requirements vary depending on your nationality.
+We recommend to check with your local embassies representing the countries that you are traveling to, as part of this itinerary.

 For Solo TravelersA twin share room may not always be available for solo travelers as it depends on the final number of people on the tour.
 If you have picked twin share room while booking, and that option is not available, we will get back to you after booking.
 A single room might then be available against an additional fee.